Aish16032001/Molecular-Dynamics-Structure-Analysis/README.md

 # Output

-       *  XDATCAR file is splitted into POSCAR file and located in All_POSCARS directory
+       *  XDATCAR file is splitted into POSCAR files and located in All_POSCARS directory
-       *  POSCARS are extrcted in the directory called specific_A_B_Distances directory
+       *  POSCARS are extracted in the directory called specific_A_B_Distances directory
        *  Heatmaps are saved in the directory called Heatmaps_A_B_Distances directory
        *  Overall summary of the result is written in the file called specific_distance_results.txt